 Gamecaster wins if you are just looking for a simple built-in overlay that allows you to pull up recent followers and Twitch chat/stream chat.
-Besides this, the only other overlay options that are available are with the Gamecaster overlay itself, which allows you to stream, record, mute your microphone, adjust the volume, and even annotate your creation while playing the game.
-It does have a “be right back” screen which automatically pops up when you tab out of the game, which can be really nice for some streamers and a hassle for others who do not need this automatically appearing window.
+Besides this, the only other overlay options available are with the Gamecaster overlay itself, which allows you to stream, record, mute your microphone, adjust the volume, and even annotate your creation while playing the game.
+It does have a “be right back” screen, which automatically pops up when you tab out of the game, which can be really nice for some streamers and a hassle for others who do not need this automatically appearing window.
 It can be turned off if you choose to use the premium version of Gamecaster.

-However, Xsplit Broadcaster is a hands down winner if you want to add in your own overlays, no matter whether that be an introduction music, graphics, outros, or branding.
-You can insert your own overlay to show up, allowing you to implement in a border frame, more precisely a place which holds all of your alerts, your social media, advertisement boxes, and so on.
+However, Xsplit Broadcaster is a hands-down winner if you want to add in your own overlays, no matter whether that be an introduction to music, graphics, outros, or branding.
+You can insert your own overlay to show up, allowing you to implement in a border frame, more precisely a place that holds all of your alerts, your social media, advertisement boxes, and so on.
 You can even add a camera border if you want for your webcam.
 In addition to this, Broadcaster allows the integration of third-party plugins, which means you can use software like Streamlabs, for tracking alerts and adding in visual mini-games.

 Gamecaster, on the other hand, automates pretty much everything.
-You don’t need to worry about stream keys, the resolution will be set automatically, you will not need to do any transitions between the fusing scenes, and you might as well upload to Twitch, Hitbox, and other platforms by simply logging into your desired account within Gamecaster.
+You don’t need to worry about stream keys.
+The resolution will be set automatically.
+You will not need to do any transitions between the fusing scenes, and you might as well upload to Twitch, Hitbox, and other platforms by simply logging into your desired account within Gamecaster.
 However, this means that you cannot use third-party applications for stream enhancement.

 In conclusion, for those who are just looking for something simple to get started, Gamecaster is a great choice as it provides the necessities needed to get a stream underway.
 It is also a great piece of software for those who are looking to have a transition into streaming through an easier setup rather than choosing to jump into the learning curve right away.
 However, if you already have the knowledge or don’t mind learning more complicated software and want the customization that comes with that, then Broadcaster is for you.